Stopping North Carolina Bed Bugs in Late Fall

 If you discover bed bugs in your home, you may be tempted to try to treat them yourself.
 This is a bad idea.
 DIY treatments are usually ineffective and, in some cases, can be dangerous.
 If you choose a chemical treatment, for instance, you could leave residue behind that could be harmful to your family.
 Plus many bed bugs have become resistant to pesticides and your treatment may not work.
 Bed bugs are also excellent at hiding, so even if you’re partially successful at eliminating them, there’s a high likelihood that some were out of range, meaning you’ll end up with a problem again once they come out of hiding and begin to reproduce.

 Your best option, when confronted with a bed bug infestation, is to seek professional help.
 The experts at A-1 Pest Control use the safest and most effective bed bug treatments.
 If the problem is caught early, we can use conventional treatment methods.
 If your bed bug infestation is more widespread, heat treatment is the best option.
-Heat treatments are completely safe for your home, family, and possessions, and they are incredibly effective at eliminating every bed bug in your home or place of business.
+Bed bug heat treatments are completely safe for your home, family, and possessions, and they are incredibly effective at eliminating every bed bug in your home or place of business.

 Don’t let a bed bug problem grow unchecked.
 Call A-1 Pest Control to get the help you need!